yi-qian-zhang/GLM-Extension/README.md

-# PLM Memorization Experiment
+# GLM Memorization

-A framework for studying **memorization risks** when fine-tuning pretrained language models (PLMs) on genomic data.
+A framework for studying **memorization risks** when fine-tuning genomic language models (GLMs) on genomic data.
 It measures how much a DNA language model memorizes its training data using canary sequences, perplexity analysis, extraction attacks, and membership inference.

 Models and training setup follow **[Genome-Factory](http://arxiv.org/abs/2509.12266)** (an integrated library for tuning, deploying, and interpreting genomic foundation models).
 We use the same model backends—DNABERT-2, HyenaDNA, EVO—and the same conventions for tokenizers, LoRA targets, and installation.
 Genome-Factory recommends **training EVO and the rest of the models in separate environments**, so we provide two requirement files: a general one for non-EVO models and a dedicated one for EVO.